617076674/Reading-Notes/Spring学习之旅.md

 Object get(String name, ObjectFactory<?> objectFactory)
 ```

 The session scope implementation, for example, removes the session-scoped bean from the underlying session.
 The object should be returned, but you can return null if the object with the specified name is not found.
-Thw following method removes the object from the underlying scope:
+The following method removes the object from the underlying scope:

 ```java
 Object remove(String name)